Financial Management

 Letter of Credit

-The Office of Sponsored Projects is responsible for the draw down of funds for the awards from: Health and Human Services (HHS), Department of Education (OED), National Science Foundation (NSF) and National Endowment for the Humanities (NEH).
+The Office of Sponsored Projects is responsible for the draw down of funds on awards from: Health and Human Services (HHS), Department of Education (OED), National Science Foundation (NSF) and National Endowment for the Humanities (NEH).
 The Manager of Cash Management/Reporting manages the cash flow through OGA to determine the dollar amount to draw down from the appropriate agency on a weekly basis.
 The Manager of Cash Management/Reporting is required to reconcile the draws in a quarterly report to the agency.

 Gifts to Support Sponsored Research (Gift Recording)